-The Ronald Williams Library is located on the west side of the main campus.
+The Ronald Williams Library is located on the west side of the main campus and provides seating for more than 600 users, with 43 public computer workstations and numerous study areas.
 It has five floors totaling over 140,000 square feet and contains approximately 700,000 volumes of print materials.
-In addition, approximately 500,000 other educational resources such as electronic books and journals, audio recordings, microfilms, maps, documents, and DVDs are housed in the Library.
-The building provides seating for more than 600 users, 43 public computer workstations and numerous study areas.
-Special features include services for people with disabilities, the Center for Teaching and Learning, the Language Learning Lab, the Learning Support Center, the Center for Academic Writing and two classrooms for library instruction.
-Further information and access to electronic resources are available on the Library’s web site at http://www.neiu.edu/library.
+In addition, approximately 500,000 other educational resources such as journals, audio recordings, microfilms, maps, documents, and DVDs are housed in the Library.
+Special features include services for people with disabilities, the Center for Teaching and Learning, the Language Learning Lab, the Learning Success Center, the Center for Academic Writing and two classrooms for library instruction.
+See the Library’s web site at http://www.neiu.edu/library for further information and access to electronic resources.

 Help in using the Library’s collection and locating information for study and research is available at the Reference Desk, located on the first floor.
-Library faculty and staff are available to present course-related library instruction sessions to students.
+Library faculty are available to work with teaching faculty to develop information literacy assignments and teach course-related library instruction sessions to students.

-Library users may charge out materials at the Circulation Desk situated to the right of the entrance on the first floor.
+Library users may charge out materials at the Circulation Desk situated next to the entrance on the first floor.

 Because the Library is a member of the Consortium of Academic and Research Libraries in Illinois (CARLI), Northeastern students, faculty and staff may borrow materials from 86 academic libraries in Illinois.
 With a valid ID card, patrons may borrow materials from CARLI libraries through I-Share, the consortium’s online catalog, or by visiting these libraries directly.
 Patrons may also borrow materials from other libraries that are not affiliated with CARLI by using ILLiad, an online service available on the Library's website.

-The Library subscribes to 205 databases which provide access to the full text of approximately 74,000 journals.
-Online access is available to Northeastern students, faculty and staff from workstations within the Library and remotely from off campus.
+The Library subscribes to over 150 databases for accessing journal articles, magazines and newspapers, ebooks, streaming audio and video, and more.
+Online access is available to NEIU students, faculty, and staff from both on- and off-campus with an NEIU NetID and password.
 Assistance with using these materials is available at the Reference Desk.

 IRAD and University Archives